Bitcoin Created Through Mining

 Reducing the subsidy per block keeps the supply of new bitcoin at a constantly decreasing rate, and allows the current supply of bitcoin to always be known.

 Bitcoin has a finite supply just below 21 million bitcoin.
 When the last bitcoin has been mined, the production of new bitcoin will end.
-Unless an overwhelming majority of the miners and node operators can convene to override the supply constraint, which is highly unlikely given the number of network participants required to change the framework of the blockchain, no new bitcoin will be released.
+Unless an overwhelming majority of the miners and node operators can convene to override the supply constraint, which is highly unlikely given the number of network participants required to change the rules in the software, no new bitcoin will be released.

 Miners receive new bitcoin as a reward for their efforts.
 However, almost all miners must pay their operating costs—new equipment, employee salaries, and most significantly, energy costs—in the local fiat currency.
 This forces most miners to immediately liquidate some if not all of their newly minted bitcoin.
 These new coins are sold on exchanges or OTC desks.
 Miners are thus a fairly consistent source of sell pressure on the network.

 As Bitcoin’s inflation rate continues to be cut in half every four years, the impact of this miner-driven sell pressure will presumably decline as well.
 Additionally, if Bitcoin gains adoption within the energy sector, miners could begin paying some of their operating costs in Bitcoin.

 - 6.25 new bitcoin are currently released roughly every ten minutes.